great-expectations/great_expectations/docs/contributing/make_changes_through_github.rst

 **5. Verify continuous integration checks**

     * Wait for the other Continuous Integration (CI) checks to go green and watch out for a comment from the automated linter that checks for syntax and formatting issues.
     * Fix any issues that are flagged.
+(For documentation changes, it's unlikely that you'll have any issues.)

 **6. Wait for a core team member to approve and merge your PR**